Senate of Canada: Legislative functions

 Although legislation may be introduced in either chamber, most bills originate in the House of Commons.
 Because the Senate's schedule for debate is more flexible than that of the House of Commons, the government will sometimes introduce particularly complex legislation in the Senate first.

 In conformity with the British model, the Senate is not permitted to originate bills imposing taxes or appropriating public funds.
 Unlike in Britain but similar to the United States, this restriction on the power of the Senate is not merely a matter of convention but is explicitly stated in the Constitution Act, 1867.
 In addition, the House of Commons may, in effect, override the Senate's refusal to approve an amendment to the Canadian constitution; however, they must wait at least 180 days before exercising this override.
 Other than these two exceptions, the power of the two Houses of Parliament is theoretically equal; the approval of each is necessary for a bill's passage.
 In practice, however, the House of Commons is the dominant chamber of parliament, with the Senate very rarely exercising its powers in a manner that opposes the will of the democratically elected chamber.
-Although the Senate has not vetoed a bill from the House of Commons since 1939, minor changes proposed by the Senate to a bill are usually accepted by the Commons.

 The Senate tends to be less partisan and confrontational than the Commons and is more likely to come to a consensus on issues.
 It also often has more opportunity to study proposed bills in detail either as a whole or in committees.
 This careful review process is why the Senate is still today called the chamber of "sober second thought", though the term has a slightly different meaning from what it did when used by John A. Macdonald.
 The format of the Senate allows it to make many small improvements to legislation before its final reading.